vokkantthakkar/PayableWallet/README.md

 # PayableWallet

 This is an implimentation of a paywall using Metamask.
-On subsribing to the website, you will get a "SUB" non fungible token.
-This token is coded in the standard ERC 721 standard and is therefore non refundable.
+On subsribing to the website, you will get a "SUB" non fungible token for 0.0001 Ether.
+This token is coded in the standard ERC 721 standard and is therefore non transferable.

 ## Instructions